Brazil–China relations: 2000-present

+In 2004, Brazil and China established the China-Brazil High-Level Commission for Coordination and Cooperation (COSBAN).
+COSBAN serves as the primary mechanism for high-level dialogue between the two countries, and COSBAN's dialogues have often focused on energy and climate change action.

-Former Chinese leader Hu Jintao said in his address to the Brazilian Congress on November 12, 2004, that ‘both Latin America and China have similar experiences in gaining national liberation, defending national independence and constructing the country’.
+In an address to the Brazilian Congress on November 12, 2004, Chinese leader Hu Jintao said that ‘both Latin America and China have similar experiences in gaining national liberation, defending national independence and constructing the country’.
 Therefore, ‘both sides have the same feelings and common languages’.
 He said that ‘China-Latin American relations were expected to support each other in the political fields, strengthen economic complementarily, and carry out close cultural contacts’.

+In 2009, Lula stated Brazil's commitment to the One China principle that is the position held by the People's Republic of China and the ruling Chinese Communist Party (CCP), saying that the government of the People's Republic of China was the sole legal government representing the whole of China, including Taiwan -- as part of China.

+Between 2009 and 2014, the Brazil and China engaged in frequent and effective cooperation.
+Both countries joined the BASIC group at the 2009 United Nations Climate Change Conference in order to further coordinate negotiating positions on climate change issues.
+Subsequent bilateral climate change cooperation between Brazil and China was guided by the 2010 Joint Action Plan, which also emphasized environmental protection and energy security.
+In 2014, Brazil's economic crisis hampered its ability to fund bilateral initiatives and more broadly assert itself in international affairs; Brazil-China cooperation also declined.

-Before his election as the President of Brazil in 2018, Jair Bolsonaro made very critical comments on China.
-He even stated “China is not buying in Brazil, it is buying Brazil.
-Are we going to leave Brazil in the hands of the Chinese?“ However, President Bolsonaro's policy towards China has avoided confrontation and it has been characterized by a pragmatic approach and even rapprochement.
-Brazil is still the main destination for Chinese investment in the South American continent.
+Before his election as the President of Brazil in 2018, Jair Bolsonaro criticized China, stating, “China is not buying in Brazil, it is buying Brazil.
+Are we going to leave Brazil in the hands of the Chinese?“ As President however, Bolsonaro's approach to China was generally pragmatic and avoided confrontation.
+Brazil remained the main destination for Chinese investment in South American during the Bolsonaro presidency.

 In August 2019, China defended Brazil from Western criticism of the 2019 Amazon rainforest wildfires, with the Chinese Ambassador to Brazil describing the criticism as a "bit fabricated".
 This led to thanks from Brazilian President Jair Bolsonaro, who described it as "a grand gesture that strengthened us a lot."

 In October 2019, Brazilian President Jair Bolsonaro paid an official visit to China.
 He met Chinese leader and CCP general secretary Xi Jinping.